dlopezyse/Synthia/README.md

 ### The AI system to turn words into knowledge :robot:

 This project is based on the idea that AI can be used to accelerate our education :rocket:.
-NLP techniques like text generation, content summarization, automatic machine translation, and different text metrics can be leveraged to drive a new and modern educational approach.
+NLP techniques like text generation, content summarization, automatic paraphrasing, and different text metrics can be leveraged to drive a new and modern educational approach.

 #### Find the App here :point_right: [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://share.streamlit.io/dlopezyse/synthia/main) and let me know your comments.